-The Criminal Division is organized into five units which consist of the General Crimes Section, Major Frauds Section, Narcotics Enforcement Section, Appellate Section, and Financial Litigation Unit.
+The Criminal Division is organized into seven departments which consist of the General Crimes Trial Section, the Major Frauds Section, the Narcotics Enforcement Section, the Reactive Crimes Section, the National Security and Cybercrimes Section, the Appellate Section, and the Financial Litigation Unit.
 Criminal cases are assigned to a particular section based upon the criminal violation under investigation.

 - Major Frauds Section